the top 8 questions to ask before you hire a contractor

 Licensed and insured contractors are typically more professional and take their reputation seriously, as they are accountable for their actions.
 However, please don’t take their word for it; ask a contractor to see their license and insurance documents.

-A commercial contractor’s license demonstrates the legitimacy and compliance with local building codes and regulations issued by the licensing authority in the area specified.
-Hiring a licensed contractor ensures that you work with a professional who understands and is willing to follow the rules.
+A commercial contractor’s license demonstrates legitimacy and compliance with local building codes and regulations issued by the licensing authority in the specified area.
+Hiring a licensed contractor ensures you work with a professional who understands and follows the rules.

 In the same way, an insured contractor protects you, the consumer, against accidents.
 Liability insurance covers the consumer from financial responsibility in case of accidents, property damage, or injuries that may occur on your job site.